Osweiler to remain on bench; Savage to start vs. Titans

 HOUSTON (AP) -- The Houston Texans are sticking with Tom Savage at quarterback on Sunday against the Tennessee Titans.

-Savage made his first career start in place of Brock Osweiler on Saturday night in a 12-10 win over the Bengals that allowed the Texans to clinch the AFC South.
+Savage made his first career start in place of Brock Osweiler on Saturday night in a 12-10 win over the Bengals that allowed the Texans to clinch the AFC South .

 Osweiler was benched in the second quarter two weeks ago against Jacksonville and Savage took over to help the Texans rally for a 21-20 victory.